 Health information technicians must read and interpret the denial to determine if it is justified.
 If it is, you must then take corrective action to obtain reimbursement.
 You will collaborate with other billing specialists, research insurance policies, verify the use of codes, and obtain supporting documentation from clinicians to submit reconsideration appeals or re-bill.

 Bills, payments, and denials constantly pass between healthcare facilities and insurers.
 You are responsible for overseeing the outgoing invoices to confirm receipt by the insurer, monitor the timeline for transmission of denials, and verify delivery of incoming payments.

 Healthcare billing has strictly defined intervals for bill submission to insurers and responses to the technicians by the insurers.
-You will need to closely track the dates of outstanding bills to ensure claims do not get lost in the exchange between the medical facility and the insurance provider.
+You must closely track the dates of outstanding bills to ensure claims are not lost in the exchange between the medical facility and the insurance provider.

 Health information professionals must collaborate with multiple clinical and administrative departments in their facilities.
 Only properly documented services can be billed.
 You will educate your peers from other departments on the HIPAA and regulatory standards necessary for complete medical documentation.